 A BR tax code means tax is deductible on all earnings at Basic Rate, which is currently 20%.
-This code is most commonly used for a second employment or pension but, may also be used if they have started a new job, and they haven’t received a form P45 and haven’t completed a new starter checklist before their first pay day.
-For information about the new starter checklist see the section above.
+This code is most commonly used for a second employment or pension but, may also be used if you completed the below before your first pay day:

-If an employee is on one of the above tax codes (BR or 0 (Zero) T this means they may not have provided a P45 or a new starter checklist when they joined the Council/School.
-It is also possible they may have declared this on anew starter checklist.
-This may also occur if they are receiving a pension or they are in another employment or in receipt of benefits.
+IIf you are on the tax codes, BR or 0T, this means you may not have provided a P45 or a new starter checklist when you joined the school.
+It is also possible you, have declared this on a new starter checklist, are receiving a pension, are in another employment, or are in receipt of benefits.

-Tel 0300 200 3300 – Employees helpline (you will also need to quote your National Insurance number, found on a P60, P45 or on a payslip.
+Telephone: 0300 200 3300 – Employees helpline (you will also need to quote your National Insurance number, found on a P60, P45 or on a payslip.

 PAYE references may also need to be shared with HMRC these can be found on the PAYE Reference page on the Schools web.